DimitriGilbert/Proompty/readme.md

 And what ?
 Copy pasting ?
 Seriously ??

 Maaan this sucks too !
 Weren't AI suppose to fix *that* stupid grind ? ...

-Well, follow me in going full circle then !

-Use a CLI tool to generate your prompts and manage your templates and mods !
+Well, follow me in going full circle then and use a CLI tool to generate your prompts and manage your templates and mods !

 Who needs AI when you have autocomplete in your terminal !!?